 Suggested by Travel Drafts

-Kazbegi is definitely a hidden gem has the most beautiful spots of the world.
+Kazbegi is definitely a hidden gem that has the most beautiful spots in the world.

 32. Welsh Marches, England